 General Syllabus

 Please see the syllabus on your course website for policies related to your particular class.
 General policies governing all my courses can be found here.
-I reserve the right to modify, change, and supplement the syllabus as needs arise.
+I reserve the right to modify, change, and supplement both the general and course-specific syllabi as needs arise.
 I am looking forward to an excellent semester with you.

 Communication